Campus Improvement Plan

 Evaluation Data Sources: Skyward course data (AAC and AP courses)

-Strategy 1: Students will have open access to advanced courses.
+Strategy 1: Students will have open access to advanced courses and provide information parents and students about accelerated classes.

 Strategy's Expected Result/Impact: Increased enrollment in advanced courses